HakimGhlissi/Case-Study-to-Support-the-Migration-of-Monolithic-ML-based-Systems-to-Microservices/README.md

 This methodology showcases a novel approach for migrating ML-based monolithic systems to microservices using structured design patterns.
 It enhances:
 - **Scalability**: Microservices can be independently scaled based on needs.
 - **Maintainability**: Modular design reduces coupling between components.
-- **Flexibility**: The system can easily adapt to various ML applications.
+- **Flexibility**: The system can easily adapt to various ML applications."# AIAppCodeTemplate"